 Vortex, although not made in America, is an American brand that has quickly taken the shooting, hunting and sport optics world by storm.
 There is no other brand out there that is as widely used by shooters in the racegun PRS and NRL competitions, and for good reason.

-Redesigned to add the full Applied Ballistics Elite software built into the binoculars, the Vortex Fury HD 5000 AB is the true swiss army knife of rangefinder binoculars.
+Redesigned to add the full Applied Ballistics Elite software built into the binoculars, the Vortex rangefinder binoculars called the Fury HD 5000 AB is the true swiss army knife of rangefinder binoculars.
 Showing everything from your ballistic drop to even the wind compensation needed in the display, takes the guesswork out of precision shooting and lets you get the impacts need in whatever conditions.

 As a well-known brand name in photography, lenses and sport optics, Nikon is known by all.
 This as with many of their other products, is a good quality, sturdy product with a good company backing it.